QQLYN/CommunityApp/README.md

 Try it and create your own app!

 If you occur "unsupported SDK version" message when you execuate codes via Expo Go app,<br>
-enter "expo upgrade" in terminal and your problem will be fixed!
+enter "expo upgrade" and then enter "y" in terminal.<br>
+Your problem will be fixed!

 #ReactNative
 #Airtable